Research

 Work in Progress:

-Defining Labor Markets from Worker Flows (new version coming soon!)
+Defining Labor Markets from Worker Flows

 Overview: We use worker flows to define better approximations to labor markets.
 Labor market definitions are important to predict the effects of mergers, labor market policies (like minimum wages), migration, trade shocks, and other events on labor market outcomes.
 Researchers have typically relied on ad-hoc approximations such as geographic boundaries, occupational codes, or industry codes at differing levels of granularity.
 For any given job, it is not clear which definition is most appropriate.
 For example, the relevant market for airline pilots might be a detailed occupation-industry cell at the national level.
 On the other hand, the relevant market for pharmacy cashiers might consist of many occupations and industries but only within a narrow geographic area.
 The paper follows three steps.
 First, we use modularity maximization approaches from the network literature to identify labor markets.
 We use worker flows across occupations, industries, and geographies to define N markets.
 The defined markets maximize the modularity measure, i.e., the measure of the density of links within markets.
 Second, we describe and evaluate the resulting networks.
 For example, we show that labor markets often cross one-digit occupation codes.
 We are currently working on the third step, in which we validate the labor market approximation by applying the definitions to empirical frameworks.